cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - cannot make everything colliders!

 - in Open Hand mode, set "Left" game object to `!isKinematic` with all constraints frozen, then the msg will be caught and use that msg to stop rotation

+PROBLEMS:
+    - when it cycles it stops working properly

+- set gravity to 981 b/c current units are in mm